Gormezoglu/Airflow_Tutorial/README.md

         - we need to adapt query which is written in flux syntax properly. (watch out for `r["host"] = <VMname>`)
         - to write the output on BigQuery, need to edit `project_id = <bigquery project id>`
         - indicate the table_id where the data is written on `table_id = <tableIndicatedInFunctions>`
-    - We need to import the libraries which are taken place on `influx_dag.py` file. we do this operation in airflow-scheduler1 container. (you can find commands in *Airflow Study&HelperFunctions.txt*)
+    - We face with an error on Airflow UI.
+To solve this problem, we need to import the libraries which are taken place on `influx_dag.py` file. we do this operation in airflow-scheduler1 container. (you can find commands in *Airflow Study&HelperFunctions.txt*)
          ```
-         sudo pip3 install virtualenv
+        $ sudo pip3 install virtualenv
         virtualenv -p python3 (target folder)

-        $ sudo su -
-        # .  /opt/bitnami/airflow/venv/bin/activate
+        $ .  /opt/bitnami/airflow/venv/bin/activate #(to turn into venv)
         (venv) # pip3 install influxdb
         ...
         (venv) # pip3 install influxdb-client